+Method One:

-Method One: To connect using TWCU
+To connect using TWCU (TP-LINK Wireless Configuration Utility)

-TL-WN881ND uses the TP-LINK Wireless Configuration Utility as the management software.
+TL-WN823N uses the TP-LINK Wireless Configuration Utility as the management software.
 The utility provides you an easy interface to connect to a network and to change any settings related to the wireless adapter.

+Method Two:

-Method Two: To connect using WPS
+To connect using WPS

-By this method, you can connect to your network quickly on the condition that your Router or access point supports WPS or QSS as is called by some other products.
+By this method, you can connect to your network quickly on the condition that your router or access point supports QSS or WPS as is called by some other brands.

+Method Three:

-Method Three: To connect using Windows built-in wireless utility
+To connect using Windows built-in wireless utility

 Windows users may use the built-in wireless utility to connect to a wireless network.
-For specific operations, please go to Section 3.3 To connect using Windows built-in wireless utility.
+For specific operations, please go to To connect using Windows built-in wireless utility.